roseengineering/bemcssify/README.md

 file are appended to the CSS output file given by the '-o outfile' tranform option.
 If this argument is not given, no CSS will be bundled together.

-If the '-i' option is given, the names of the css files required, instead of their contents, are written to the '-o' output file.
+If the '-i' option is given, only the names of the css files required are written to the '-o' output file.

-For each CSS file required the transform will parse the file and return a javascript object of the BEM blocks, including modifiers, contained inside.
-Each BEM block or modifier found is camel cased and before being added to the returned object.
+For each CSS file required the transform will parse the file and return a javascript object of the BEM classes contained inside.

-The value of the property is the full BEM class name concatenated with the non-modifier version of the BEM name.
+The value of each property added is the full BEM class name concatenated with the non-modifier version of the BEM class name in selector form.

-The '--' modifier  separator will be replace with '__'.
+The key of each property added is the BEM class name camel cased but without the base.
+The '--' separator is replaced with '__'.

-So the CSS rule,
+So for example the CSS rule,

 ```
-    .btn__text--big {}
+    .btn__text--big { /* .. */ }
 ```

 will be returned by require on the object as: